dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

             factors.append(factor)
 ```

-The calibration of this model is a bit more difficult - it has to run
+The calibration of this model is a bit more difficult---it has to run
 a few iterations.
 We can peek inside the run by adding a reporter function which
 records the beliefs of a few random variables and also the belief change and
 log partition estimate at each iteration: